bocks-ds/datasource/README.md

 ----------

-## Optional Configuration - app/config.js
+## Optional Configuration Variables - app/config.js

 As mentioned above, a fourth file can optionally be added to your app that controls config options.